byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 In terms of security, the Passport incorporates a secure element, and the device's source code is entirely open-source.
 It offers all the features expected of a good Bitcoin hardware wallet.
 Note that the Passport does not yet support miniscript, but this feature is planned for the second quarter of 2025.

-Priced at $199, the Passport is positioned as a high-end hardware wallet, competing with the Coldcard Q, Jade Plus, Tezor Safe 5 and Ledger's top-of-the-range models.
+Priced at USD 199, the Passport is positioned as a high-end hardware wallet, competing with the Coldcard Q, Jade Plus, Tezor Safe 5 and Ledger's top-of-the-range models.

 ![Image](/assets/img/passport-core-guide-images/01.webp)